-On March 6, 2018, we entered into an investment agreement with Timwell Corporation Limited, a Hong Kong corporation ("Timwell"), as amended on May 15, 2018 (the "Investment Agreement"), pursuant to which we agreed, in return for aggregate gross proceeds to us of \$20 million, to issue to Timwell an aggregate of 640,000 of our ordinary shares, at a price per share of \$31.25.
+On March 6, 2018, we entered into an investment agreement with Timwell Corporation Limited, a Hong Kong corporation ("Timwell"), as amended on May 15, 2018 (the "Investment Agreement"), pursuant to which we agreed, in return for aggregate gross proceeds to us of \$20 million, to issue to Timwell an aggregate of 640,000 of our ordinary shares, at a price per share of \$1.25.
 The Investment Agreement contemplates issuances in three tranches, including \$5 million for 160,000 shares in the first tranche, \$10 million for 320,000 shares in the second tranche and \$5 million for 160,000 shares in the third tranche.

-The First Tranche, consisting of \$5 million for 160,000 shares, closed on May 15, 2018.
+The first tranche, consisting of \$5 million for 160,000 shares, closed on May 15, 2018.
 The net aggregate proceeds after deducting commissions, fees and offering expenses in the amount of approximately \$705 thousand were approximately \$4.3 million.

-The closings of the Second Tranche and Third Tranche are subject to specified closing conditions, including the formation of a joint venture, the signing of a license agreement and a supply agreement and the successful production of certain ReWalk products, among others, with the Third Tranche Closing to occur by December 31, 2018 and no later than April 1, 2019.
-In light of the positions taken by Timwell during the negotiations on definitive joint venture and license agreements, we no longer believe that agreement can be reached on the basis of the original understandings reflected in our Investment Agreement with Timwell. we remain in dialogue with RealCan, Timwell's affiliate, on alternative pathways that will allow us to commercialize our products in China through RealCan and its affiliates, and also provide for RealCan or an affiliate to invest in us.
-Due to various delays in the process and other barriers to closing, there is a significant risk that we will not reach agreement with RealCan on a modification of the original agreement.
-As we continue to view China as a market with key opportunities for products designed for stroke patients, we continue to evaluate potential relationships with other groups to penetrate the Chinese market.
+The closings of the Second Tranche and Third Tranche were subject to specified closing conditions, including the formation of a joint venture, the signing of a license agreement and a supply agreement, and the successful production of certain ReWalk products.
+The Third Tranche Closing was to have occurred by December 31, 2018 and no later than April 1, 2019.
+We believe that Timwell committed various material breaches of the Investment Agreement, including failure to consummate its second and third investment tranches in the Company for a total of \$15 million, failure to enter into a detailed joint venture with the Company, and failure to make payments for product-related commitments.
+Nevertheless, until March 2020 we continued to engage in a dialogue with Timwell (and its affiliate RealCan) on alternative pathways to allow us to commercialize our products in China through RealCan and its affiliates, and also provide for RealCan or an affiliate to invest in us.

+In late March 2020, Timwell notified us that it would not invest the second and third tranches under the Investment Agreement.
+In response, in early April 2020, our Board of Directors also removed Timwell's designee, who was appointed pursuant to the Investment Agreement, from the Board of Directors, due to this breach pursuant to the terms of the Investment Agreement.
+We continue to view China as a market with key opportunities for products designed for stroke patients, and therefore we continue to evaluate potential relationships with other groups to penetrate the Chinese market.